Cookie Preferences

 Skip to content

-Shop Jewellery Watches Coins Banknotes Collecting accessories Literature Orders and decorations Militaria Medals Olympic memorabilia Silver items Other items Auction Next auction Buying at auctions Selling at auctions Grades of preservation and abbreviations Terms of Bidding Evaluation Evaluation of jewelry Valuation of watches Valuation of items Estates of the deceased For insurance companies About us Contact The HOLMASTO company The Holmasto story Caritha Holmasto – von Schantz in memoriam 1942-2017 Press & Media Blog We buy gold
+Shop Jewellery Watches Coins Banknotes Collecting accessories Literature Orders and decorations Militaria Medals Olympic memorabilia Silver items Other items Auction Next auction Buying at auctions Selling at auctions Grades of preservation and abbreviations Terms of Bidding Evaluation Evaluation of jewelry Valuation of watches Valuation of items Estates of the deceased For insurance companies About us Contact The HOLMASTO company The Holmasto story Caritha Holmasto – von Schantz in memoriam 1942-2017 Press & Media Blog Trading gold with trust since 1949

 Caritha Holmasto – von Schantz in memoriam 1942-2017